vunnyso/concepts/cpp/DSA/10-Trees/Basics.md

 ## Tree
-* Trees are non-linear data structure that used to represent entities in a hierarchial releationship.
+* Trees are non-linear data structure that used to represent entities in a hierarchical releationship.
 * Its collection of nodes and edges.
 * Examples
     * Computer file system (folders, subfolders)